 church benefited from a generous legacy left by Ann Mayo.
 This was used

-for a number of restoration projects and the installation of the Resurrection
+for several restoration projects and the installation of the Resurrection

-Over many years the Abbey has developed a strong Anglo-Catholic tradition of worship.
-While retaining this heritage which reflects the ancient past, the church is forward looking with an eye on being a focus for the local community.
+Over many years the Abbey has developed a robust Anglo-Catholic tradition of worship.
+While retaining this heritage that reflects the ancient past, the church is forward-looking to focus on the local community.